ImperialCollegeLondon/grad_school_git_course/setup.md

 ## Creating a GitHub Account

 - Go to [https://github.com](https://github.com).
-- Fill the form with your details. **Use your Imperial College email account!**
+- Fill the form with your details, you may wish to use your College email address but this is not a requirement.
 - Select the Free plan.
 - Complete the questionnaire (Optional) or click on **Skip this step**.
 - You should receive an email shortly to verify your address.
 Click **Verify